michael-collins/3d-modeling-rendering-animation-sp19--oer/_assignments/modeling-intro/modeling-intro.md

 ### <a name="level-3"></a>Level 3:

 1. Watch the tutorials from Lynda on modeling with ZBrush.
-2. Using the techniques learned in the Digital Creature Creation tutorials, create a **Creature with quite large ears**.
+2. Using the techniques learned in the Digital Creature Creation tutorials, create a **Creature with an odd number of arms**.
 3. Your ZBrush model should be of similar refinement to the model in Sculpting a Creature with ZBrush, by the end of Lesson 3.
 4. Take a screenshot of your model and rename the image as **_{{ page.submission-id }}.png_**.
 5. Save your image in a project folder **_{{ page.submission-id }}-L3_**.